Gen Alpha's Guide to E-Card Etiquette: Dos & Don'ts

 Gen Alpha's Guide to E-Card Etiquette: Dos & Don'ts (2025 Edition)

 Hey Gen Alpha!
-In 2025, sending a physical card might seem… well, ancient.
-E-cards are the modern way to spread love, cheer, and celebrate milestones.
-But just because they're digital doesn't mean etiquette goes out the window.
-Navigating the world of virtual greetings requires a bit of finesse.
-Think of it like this: your e-card is a reflection of you, your values, and your relationship with the recipient.
-Sending the right message, in the right way, can make all the difference.
-So, grab your devices, and let's dive into the ultimate guide to e-card etiquette for the digital age!
+So, in 2025, sending a physical card?
+That feels… ancient, right?
+E-cards are how I spread love, cheer, and celebrate stuff now.
+But just 'cause they're digital doesn't mean you can skip being polite.
+It takes finesse!
+Think of your e-card as you – your values, how you see things, and your relationship with whoever's getting it.
+I think getting the right message across, the right way, can make all the difference.
+So, grab your devices, and let's jump into my ultimate guide to e-card etiquette for the digital age!

-We're talking beyond just slapping a GIF on a screen and calling it a day.
-In this guide, we'll cover everything from choosing the perfect design and crafting the ideal message to navigating social media sharing and avoiding those cringe-worthy digital faux pas.
-Consider this your essential handbook for becoming an e-card pro.
-Whether you're sending a birthday card or a thank you card, mastering e-card etiquette ensures your message is received with the warmth and sincerity you intend.
+I'm talking more than just slapping a GIF on a screen and calling it done.
+In this guide, I'll cover designs, messages, social media...the works!
+We'll avoid those cringe-worthy moments, too.
+Think of this as your handbook to becoming an e-card pro.
+Whether it's a birthday card or a thank you card, good etiquette means your message lands with the warmth you want.

 Choosing the Right E-Card